 The aim is to minimize Tx power and obtain target PDR (equivalently target SINR,t,i).
 With three priorities of communications as described in Section 1, the method to achieve this is by implementing the power control mechanism to be subsequently described, seeking to achieve three separate PDR targets (pdt-high, pdt-medium, pdt-low) to enable prioritized communications.
 A typical instantiation (which an implementation is not restricted to) – could be as given below:

-pdt-high=0.99; pdt-medium=0.95; pdt-low=0.9 (7)
+pdt-high=0.99; pdt-medium=0.95; pdt-low=0.9.
+(7)

 It is assumed that on any occasion of playing the game, that during the iterated running of the power control mechanism ∀τ that for any player i, their communications priority does not change from the  = 1 to  = T. The mechanism supports from N = 2 Tx/Rx pairs up any number N of pairs (equivalently players).

 3.2 Multi-Hop Scenario